 Dairy can mellow out the intensity of salt, providing a creamy contrast.

-- Sour Cream or Yogurt – Stirring in a spoonful can soften the flavor profile.
+- Sour Cream or Yogurt – Stirring in a spoonful can soften the flavor.

-- Cheese – Adding shredded cheese can create a richer, less salty balance.
+- Cheese – Adding shredded cheese can create a more prosperous, less salty balance.

 These methods work more consistently than relying on a potato, ensuring your chili remains flavorful and enjoyable.